drflorianberger/TPUCU25/_build/html/_sources/week2/separate_charges.md

 height: 150px
 name: sc2u
 ---
-After opening the channel, the electrical gradient is neutralized by mixing of the particles.
+After opening the channel, the electrical gradient is neutralized by the mixing of the particles.
 ```

-If in equilibrium, concentration and electrical gradients are canceled out, how can we establish an electrical potential?
+If, in equilibrium, concentration, and electrical gradients are canceled out, how can we establish an electrical potential?
 Nature uses specific channels.
 These channels only allow specific particles to go through their pores.
 Let's see how that works!

 Imagine, we have a channel that is specific for the blue particles.
 Now, we consider the following system